 Step 3: Clearly Define the Goals for Your Product Launch

 We’ve been harping on this one for years.
 Set goals for your influencer marketing campaign.
 Build your campaign out to meet those goals.
-Know which metrics to check to determine whether your campaign was successful.
+Know which influencer campaign metrics to check to determine whether your campaign was successful.

 Before building your campaign, you need to ask yourself: Is your main goal to gain more followers?
 Increase brand awareness?
 Sell lots of your new product?
 Drive downloads of your app?
 Gain a bunch of 5-star product reviews?